Outreach and Research

 Rider Influence on Equine Gait Kinematics and Behavior

-Research performed by Rebekah Strunk, candidate for MS in Animal Science, under the direction of Dr. Kristine Vernon, Associate Professor in Animal and Veterinary Sciences.
+Research performed by Rebekah Strunk, MS in Animal Science, under the direction of Dr. Kristine Vernon, Associate Professor in Animal and Veterinary Sciences.